-Ready to dive into the plot?
+Want the short version of the plot?
 Here's the plot: "With unprecedented access to the nuclear industry in France, Russia, and the United States, Nuclear Now explores the possibility for the global community to overcome the challenges of climate change and energy poverty to reach a brighter future through the power of nuclear energy.
 Beneath our feet, Uranium atoms in the Earth’s crust hold incredibly concentrated energy.
 Science unlocked this energy in the mid-20th century, first for bombs and then to power submarines.
 The United States led the effort to generate electricity from this new source.
 Yet in the mid-20th century as societies began the transition to nuclear power and away from fossil fuels, a long-term PR campaign to scare the public began, funded in part by coal and oil interests."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Nuclear Now' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Nuclear Now' on each platform when they are available.
 'Nuclear Now' is currently available to rent, purchase, or stream via subscription on Prime Video, Microsoft Store, Google Play Movies, fuboTV, Apple TV, The Roku Channel, YouTube, Fandango At Home, and Tubi TV in the US.

 'Nuclear Now' Release Dates